mjoselli/EsigelecMaster2024/README.md

 ## Exercise 2: Adding Pokemon Stats to the App
 - Expand the existing Pokemon app (PokeApplication.zip) to display the base stats of a Pokemon, including HP, Attack, Defense, Special Attack, Special Defense, and Speed.
 - Delivery at: [link](https://www.dropbox.com/request/j4LqBONi1rl9ydyLiKfn) or share the github project with mjoselli
+- Hint: You need to change the Layout.xml, PokemonData to hold the new data, and the MainActivity to populate the new views.